High School Graduation: Things Are Changing, but for the Good

 But this is the weekend.
 It is the end of one era and the beginning of a new one.
 I am determined to enjoy this.
 Shopping at several stores, who knew white dresses were so hard to come by?
 Finally, four purchases later (because we kept buying the “maybe this could work”), we landed on something that actually did.
-So when this is all over I’ll have to hit the return counter for the other three, but I don’t have time for that today.
+So when this is all over, I’ll have to hit the return counter for the other three, but I don’t have time for that today.

-We head home to coordinate the out of town visitors along with the locals, who will all soon appear on my steps.
+We head home to coordinate the out-of-town visitors along with the locals, who will all soon appear on my steps.
 I’ve got to juggle the family, the food, the housekeeping.
 My daughter heads out the door the moment we return; she has to see just one more friend because who knows when they will see each other again (even though you know it will be Tuesday, no one’s leaving town until August for heaven’s sake).

-It is the end of one era and the beginning of a new one.
+Your child’s high school graduation: it is the end of one era and the beginning of a new one.

 The weekend arrives full swing.
 There’s a Friday evening rehearsal, and my whirlwind daughter has called me after school to tell me she won’t be home before it.
-She and some friends are…….the rest of the sentence is a lot of noise.
+She and some friends are… the rest of the sentence is a lot of noise.
 There are too many 18-year-old girls chattering at the same time.
 The truth is that it doesn’t matter where they go, they will all be on their own in a few short months anyway.
 If she hasn’t figured it out yet, I’m really in trouble this fall.

-The morning of graduation hits; she has gotten so few hours of sleep between producing the senior video and her endless activities that she only awakens in time to grab clothes, put on makeup and head out the door once again.
+The morning of graduation hits; she has gotten so few hours of sleep between producing the senior video and her endless activities that she only awakens in time to grab clothes, put on makeup, and head out the door once again.
 I am trying to get myself presentable, coordinate the family meet-up, and prepare for after graduation.
 Our passing in the kitchen, a 15-second encounter, is all we have.

 There was a speaker, but I don’t remember who it was or what they said, I was mom-numb.
-There was music, we lived in Nashville and worked in the music business so it was probably good, there was a lot of talent to choose from.
+There was music, we lived in Nashville and worked in the music business, so it was probably good, there was a lot of talent to choose from.
 But I don’t remember that either.
 I was focused on my little girl, and yes I did realize she was no longer that.

 They began the awarding of diplomas.
-As each student’s name was called it was accompanied by a brief and insightful description.
-When her turn came it was something like, Loren Brock, “Takes on too much, creative, always ready with a warm smile and a kind word.”
+As each student’s name was called, it was accompanied by a brief and insightful description.
+When her turn came, it was something like, “Loren Brock, takes on too much, creative, always ready with a warm smile and a kind word.”
 They got her right.

-I whooped and hollered, my husband lightly tapped my leg.
+I whooped and hollered; my husband lightly tapped my leg.
 We weren’t supposed to do that.
 My opinion—really, exactly who is the graduation police and what are they going to do about it?
 This is my girl’s day.

 The event ended in gaggles of people where I gathered with friends and family.
 We got brief hugs from our daughter as she ran toward us, then back again to friends or friend’s families to converse.
 Then we left for the after party at our home.